hseeberger/akkluster/README.md

 # Akka Cluster up and running #

-Demo application to visualize the status (up, unreachable, etc.) of the member nodes.
+Demo application to visualize the status (up, unreachable, etc.) of the member nodes of an Akka cluster.

 # Running locally in sbt